 Tucson, Arizona hosts an impressive array of vacation activities and fun for the whole family.
 The Kino Sports Complex is the home of the Arizona Diamondbacks and Major League Baseball spring training.
 Tucson also has the Funtasticks Family Fun Park, Pima County Fairgrounds, and the Old Tucson Studios where every member of a family can find something entertaining.

-Check out our comprehensive guide and recommendations of things to do in Tucson Arizona below.
+Check out our comprehensive guide and recommendations of things to do while in Tucson Arizona below.

 One of the few parks here that allow dogs (on leashes only).
 Sits at the base of the majestic Santa Catalina Mountains.
 The park is a haven for desert plants and wildlife and nearly 5,000 saguaros, 5,500 acres of foothills, canyons and streams, and more than 150 species of birds call the park home.